 We open on the guillotine that was the closing shot of Curse.
 Baron Frankenstein (Peter Cushing) is lead out by a priest and a visibly disabled jailer.
 The blade comes down, but we do not see Frankenstein die.
-Cut to a tavern.
-Two grave robbers discuss taking Frankenstein's body to sell.
-They dig up the grave and discover the body of a priest.
-One robber flees, the other remains, and is confronted by the Baron, alive and well and dies of shock, collapsing into the open grave.
-Frankenstein and his jailer bury the body.
+Later, two grave robbers try to help themselves to Frankenstein's corpse, only to find that his coffin contains the body of the priest.

 Later, the Medical Council of Carlsbruek is discussing the mysterious 'Dr Stein', who has set up practice in their town and stolen away all their best patients.
 Unhappy, they send a delegation to encourage him to join.
 Dr Stein is actually Frankenstein (duh) and it is implied that his success at stealing patients is at least partly to do with the fact that the ladies love him.

 (As an aside, the Cushing's Frankenstein was shown to be a bit of a ladies man in the first movie.
 In this, women are shown to be attracted to him, but he shows little sign of being interested in return.)